AntGaming/enpassant/README.md

 - [ ] cut out dead audio space at the beginning of npc music (level select)

 ## Game Play
+- [ ] knights jumping at different times instead of all at the same time
 - [ ] apply some sort of speed cap to enemies - they can fly at you bc of exclusion ( rework enemies first? )
 - [ ] other playable characters w/ different storylines
 - [ ] scrolling credits at the end?